JCruz-Dev/frontendmentorchallenges/README.md

-# frontendchallenges
+# Frontend Mentor Challenges
-This repo contains links to various projects about HTML/CSS challenges and more.
+This repo contains links to various projects about HTML/CSS/JS challenges and more from Frontend Mentor.